DEC- 15-20, 22-27, 29-3

-Bring– Sunglasses, hiking shoes and light clothes with a jacket for cooler evenings.
+Bring– Hiking shoes and light clothes with a jacket for cooler evenings.
 Umbrellas and raincoats will be provided.

 How to reach

-By Air – Dharamshala airport is the nearest airport which is around 20 km (50 minutes) from the studio, direct taxi (1200/-) to the studio will be available.
+By Air – Dharamshala airport (DHM) is the nearest airport which is around 20 km (50 minutes) from the studio, Delhi, direct taxi (1200/-) to the studio will be available.